javascript-tutorial/en.javascript.info/1-js/2-first-steps/02-external-script/article.md

 But the solution is not perfect:

-1. The script won't start loading until the whole page loads.
-If the page is large, then the delay may be significant.
+1. The script won't start loading until the HTML loads.
+If the HTML is large, then the delay may be significant.
 We'd like the browser to start loading a script early, but still do not block the page.
-2. If there is more than one script at the bottom of the page, and the first script is slow, then the second one will have to wait for it.
+2. If there are many scripts at the bottom of the page, then they queue up.
 Browser executes only one `<script>` tag in one moment.
-So scripts queue one after another.
-That's not always welcome: ads and web analytics scripts should run immediately as they load.
+Please note that it tries to downloads scripts in parallel (for better network utilization), but the execution order is still strictly one after another.
+So, the first script can block the rest if it's slow.
+That's not always welcome: some scripts, like ads and web analytics scripts should run independantly and immediately as they load, not block each other.

 And here come the attributes `async` and `defer`.